graphiti-api/graphiti/UPGRADING.md

 ## 1.x to 2.0

-Graphiti 2.0 requires **Ruby 3.2+** and **Rails 7.1+**.
+Graphiti 2.0 requires **Ruby 3.2+** and **ActiveSupport 7.1+**.
+Rails is not a dependency, but if you use it, 7.1+.
 Ruby 3.1 and earlier are past end of life, and Rails 6.1 and 7.0 do not support Ruby 3.2.
 Apps that cannot move yet should stay on the 1.x branch, which remains open for hotfixes.

 ## What you have to change